FWIS Registration and Enrollment

 - Transcript showing credit.
 An unofficial transcript or PDF printed from your online transcript portal are both acceptable.

 Please note that all students are required to take the composition exam regardless of whether a petition for transfer credit is submitted.

-Submit the petition with all items to Ms. Tracy Volz, the PWC's director, at firstname.lastname@example.org by the end of O-week.
+Submit the petition with all items to Dr. David Messmer, Director of the FWIS Program, at firstname.lastname@example.org by the end of O-week.
 The Registrar’s Office suggests a student allow at least four weeks for approval for transfer credit after the date of submission.
 Incomplete petitions will not be processed.